kubiklabs/wasmkit/README.md

 wasmkit compile
 ```

-This command will generate compiled .wasm files in artifacts/contracts/ dir and schema .json files in artifacts/schema/ dir.
+This command will generate compiled `.wasm` files in `artifacts/contracts/` directory and schema `.json` files in `artifacts/schema/` directory.

 ### Cleanup Artifacts